-The curriculum in Pre-Clinical Laboratory Sciences meets the minimum academic requirements for admission into the Bachelor of Science degree program in clinical laboratory sciences.
+The curriculum recommended in Pre-Clinical Laboratory Sciences advising track meets the minimum academic requirements for admission into the Bachelor of Science degree program in clinical laboratory sciences.
 Students intending to apply to a professional program at another institution should consult that institution’s bulletin for specific pre-requisite courses.
 VCU offers Virginia’s only Master of Science degree program in Clinical Laboratory Sciences.
 However, there are two other universities that have an undergraduate program.

 Admission into the program is based on scholastic record, demonstrated aptitude and interest and a personal interview conducted by the departmental admissions committee.